-Nejla brings a luminous and transcultural perspective to her work.
-While her choreography is never literal, it nevertheless remains evocative of searing themes that resonate in universal human experience.
-Her focus is regularly drawn to the role of memory and history in constructing identity, causing conflict, and the possibility of transforming cultural tension into deep, authentic moments of human connection.
+Award-winning and critically acclaimed choreographer and dancer Nejla Yatkin is a 2019 Chicago Dancemakers Forum Lab Artist, recent Drama Desk Award Nominee, and a 3Arts Awardee.
+Nejla hails from Germany and brings a luminous, almost incandescent transcultural perspective to her creations.
+While her dances are never literally in representation, they nevertheless remain evocative of searing themes that resonate in universal human experience, including the role of memory and history in constructing identity, causing conflict, and, even, possibly, transforming cultural tension into deep, authentic moments of human connection through movement.

-Since 2001, Nejla has received Artist Fellowship Awards from the D.C.
-Commission on the Arts and Humanities for excellence in dance and choreography, and the Creative Performing Arts grant from the University of Maryland.
-Other awards include the “Local Dance Commissioning Project” by the John F. Kennedy Center for the Performing Arts, two Creation Funds, and two performing Arts Residency tours from the National Performance Network.
+Since launching an independent career as a choreographer, she has been the recipient of four Artist Fellowships for her Excellence in Dance and Choreography from the D.C.
+Commission on the Arts and Humanities, an agency of the National Endowment for the Arts, and a three-time recipient of the Creative Performing Arts grant from the University of Maryland.
+Other awards include the Local Dance Commissioning Project by the John F. Kennedy Center for the Performing Arts, two Creation Funds, and two Performing Arts Residencies from the National Performance Network.